 Powassan (POW) virus causes a rare but serious disease and is transmitted through the bite of an infected tick.
 It was first identified in 1958 and named after Powassan, Ontario, the town of its discovery.

-POW virus is similar to some mosquito-borne viruses, including West Nile virus.
 Ixodes cookei, commonly known as the groundhog tick or woodchuck tick, is primarily responsible for transmitting POW virus.
-Another type POW virus is likely spread by deer ticks, also known as black-legged ticks.
+There is some evidence that infection can happen quickly, as soon as 15 minutes after a tick bite.
+Another type of POW virus is likely spread by deer ticks, also known as black-legged ticks.